joachim-gassen/tidy_covid19/README.md

 ## Data

 This repository is not containing any self-collected or generated data.
-Instead it currently builds on three external, publicly available data sources
+Instead it currently builds on four external, publicly available data sources

   - The [Covid-19 data from the Johns Hopkins University CSSE